 This staff report provides discussion on a necessary revision to the RTA Runabout No-Show Policy, which was originally adopted in March 2012.
 However, due to delays by our dispatching software vendor, staff was not able to begin tracking no-shows/latecancellations until March 2013.
-As a result of direction by the Federal Transit Administration as part of our Triennial Review, RTA must amend its current Runabout No-Show Policy to ensure that a pattern or practice of missed-trips by passengers is impacting our operations prior to suspending service.
+As a result of direction by the Federal Transit Administration as part of our Triennial Review, RTA must amend its current No-Show policy to ensure that a pattern or practice of missed-trips by passengers is impacting our operations.

 Attached is a draft revised RTA Runabout No-Show Policy document that considers the proportion of trips that a rider misses when determining if sanctions should apply.
-Staff from FTA has reviewed the draft revised policy and determined that it meets the requirements of our Triennial Review finding and is in compliance with the Americans with Disabilities Act of 1990.
-In the meantime, RTA has ceased enforcing the sanctions identified in the existing Runabout No-Show Policy (see the attached document with the "Suspended Policy" watermark); we have instead committed to sending notification letters to frequent no-show riders explaining how their missed trips impact our operations and result in an ineffective use of public funds.
+Staff from FTA has reviewed the draft policy and has determined that it meets the requirements of the Americans with Disabilities Act of 1990.
+In the meantime, RTA has ceased enforcing the sanctions identified in the existing Runabout No-Show Policy, but has instead committed to sending notification letters to frequent no-show riders explaining how their missed trips impact our operations and result in poor use of public funds.